-The core code base for both packages is written in Python using the efficient and flexible architecture of the TensorFlow library, whose capacity to operate at scale and in heterogeneous environments enables the software to expand both the quantity and the range of data that can be analyzed with multiple imputation.
+The core code base for both packages is written in Python using the efficient and flexible architecture of the TensorFlow library (Abadi et al. 2016), whose capacity to operate at scale and in heterogeneous environments enables the software to expand both the quantity and the range of data that can be analyzed with multiple imputation.
 TensorFlow supports high degrees of parallelization as well as graphics processing unit (GPU) computation, making it possible for users to further accelerate the imputation process.

 rMIDAS wraps the key functionalities of MIDASpy into a package tailored specifically for R users. rMIDAS directly interfaces with MIDASpy without disrupting users' existing workflows or compromising the speed and scalability of the MIDAS algorithm.
-To the contrary, the package takes advantage of R-specific tools for efficiently processing and structuring data to further accelerate computation.
+To the contrary, the package takes advantage of R specific tools for efficiently processing and structuring data to further accelerate computation.

 In the next section, we provide an overview of the MIDAS approach and the algorithm we have developed for implementing it.
 Section 3 describes how to install MIDASpy in Python and its main functions and arguments.
 Section 4 presents an analogous description of rMIDAS, including the features it inherits from MIDASpy as well as the unique tools it offers for enhancing the efficiency of the imputation process.
 Section 5 presents an applied demonstration of the software, using MIDASpy and rMIDAS to impute missing values in a large-scale electoral dataset.
-Section 6 discusses three of the software's diagnostic tools for model calibration and validation, illustrating them on the same dataset.
-Section 7 concludes and outlines future plans for the software's development.
+Section 6 discusses three of the software's diagnostic tools for model calibration and validation, illustrating them on the same dataset.5 Section 7 concludes and outlines future plans for the software's development.

-&lt;sup>4Hyperparameters are features of neural networks that are manually specified by the analyst rather than learned during training.
+$^{{}^{4}}$ Hyperparameters are features of neural networks that are manually specified by the analyst rather than learned during training.

-&lt;sup>5To comply with the Journal of Statistical Software's requirement to provide a single replication script, we generate all figures using rMIDAS and R, providing the code for producing equivalent results with MIDASpy in the text.
+5To comply with the Journal of Statistical Software's requirement to provide a single replication script, we generate all figures using rMIDAS and R, providing the code for producing equivalent results with MIDASpy in the text.
+Our script runs successfully on Mac and Ubuntu operating systems as well as the popular rocker RStudio docker container with the OpenBLAS and Accelerate linear algebra libraries.
+However, it may fail to execute using the ATLAS library due to a conflict between numpy and system versions of BLAS, which users would need to check and address manually.